Jasonlinchina/RCSM/README.md

 # FAQ
-1, If you encounter the error saying "readRDS(dest) XXX" when installing the RCSM, you could first remove the old version of RCSM with "remove.package(RCSM)", and then restart the R or Rstudio.
+1, If you encounter the error saying "readRDS(dest) XXX" when installing the RCSM, you could first remove the old version of RCSM with "remove.packages("RCSM")", and then restart the R or Rstudio.